 Hello!
-I am an internet entrepreneur, normally based in Cambridge, UK.
+I am an internet entrepreneur based in Cambridge, UK.

 During my career in software and business, I have:

-- Co-founded, and acted as CTO and COO, for both an agency and a venture-backed startup business.
+- Co-founded, and acted as CTO and COO, for four startup businesses including one venture-backed.

 - Worked for small and large companies (including Citi) developing desktop and networked applications.